 - If you don't have a waffle maker, use the batter to make pancakes.

 - Gluten Free Flour Blend - I use a little to give better structure to the waffles.
-You can use any brand you like or use tapioca flour or Cassava flour.
+You can use any brand or tapioca flour or Cassava flour.

 - Salt - Use kosher or sea salt.

 - Egg - Size Large.